P2-718na/gameboy-emulator/README.md

 When testing and when writing new code, one should compile using the `Debug` configuration, as it enables additional checks (`-fsanitize="address"`, code asserts, ...), disables optimization and writes debugging symbols to the binary file.
 For the best performance, build using the `Release` configuration.
-Bear in mind that code asserts are _disabled_ in the latter and they should not be relied upon to handle control flow.
+Bear in mind that code asserts are _disabled_ in the latter, and they should not be relied upon to handle control flow.

 ### Building the standalone emulator